Horgix/click-count-infra/doc/src/fun.md

 hardcoded IP to configure Zookeeper with the list of its nodes.

-The zookeeper image can indeed be configured at runtime with the "SERVERS" environment variable, under the following form :
+The zookeeper image can indeed be configured at runtime with the "SERVERS" environment variable, under the following form:

     SERVERS=first_node_ip,second_node_ip,third_node_ip

-Obviously, since this approach is absolutely neither flexible nor scalable, I then decided to use the dynamic inventory from EC2 to populate this list of servers, which looks like that in Jinja :
+Obviously, since this approach is absolutely neither flexible nor scalable, I then decided to use the dynamic inventory from EC2 to populate this list of servers, which looks like that in Jinja:

     zk_nodes: "{% for host in groups['ec2'] %}{{ hostvars[host]['ec2_private_ip_address'] }}{% if not loop.last %},{% endif %}{% endfor %}"